Facing the Wild Man: How Wounded Boys Become Men

 As soon as you answer that question with your heart, you will see your suffering has meaning.

-The point isn’t to seek out suffering, life will give you enough of that, and just enough for you.
+The point isn’t to seek out suffering, life will give you enough of that, the point is to use what suffering you have been faced with, and to work at not creating more.

 Joining the Tribe